filipondios/mceliece/README.md

 > or [Reed Solomon](https://tomverbeure.github.io/2022/08/07/Reed-Solomon.html) codes
 > offer greater complexity and therefore greater security.

-In this version, the cryptosystem matrices are stored as arrays of 8-bit blocks, each representing a row of up to 8 bits.
+In this new version, the cryptosystem matrices are stored as arrays of 8-bit blocks, each representing a row of up to 8 bits.
 Since matrices `S=(4×4)`, `P=(7×7)`, and `G=(4×7)` don’t use all 8 bits, only the most significant bits are used, with the MSB as the first position.
 The [previous version](https://github.com/filipondios/mceliece/tree/1.0.0) stored each bit separately, wasting space and reducing access efficiency.